The seed you plant today will provide comfort, nourishment, and shelter for future generations.

 Whether sponsoring existing programs or creating/extending programs, the Diocese welcomes the chance to talk with you to ensure you have the impact you wish to have.

-If you do not see your question here, please contact Ashley Linville, Director of Development at ashley.linville@dioceseofnashville.com or call 615-645-9768.
+If you do not see your question here, please contact Ashley Linville, Chief Development Officer at ashley.linville@dioceseofnashville.com or call 615-645-9768.

 Contact Us